Kahapon Muli Bukas

 About

 Battered suitcases.
 An ironing board adorned with the ray of the Sorrowful Mother.
 A crumpled blouse inscribed with the word “dignidad”.
 These are some of the objects that compose the installation Filipina DH by Imelda Cajipe Endaya.
-First exhibited at the National Commission for Culture and the Arts (NCCA) Gallery in 1995, the work evoked the brutal conditions that Filipina migrant domestic workers faced at the time.
-Women who were often treated as invisible, save for when their most sensational stories rocked the media.
+First exhibited at the National Commission for Culture and the Arts (NCCA) Gallery in 1995, the work evoked the brutal conditions that Filipina migrant domestic workers faced at the time: women who lacked legal protections abroad and became vulnerable to exploitation; women who carried the emotional weight of raising their children from a distance; women who were often treated as invisible—except for when their most sensational stories rocked the media.
+In the same year that Endaya showcased Filipina DH, Flor Contemplacion was executed in Singapore, and Sarah Balabagan was convicted of killing her employer who attempted to rape her.

 Imelda Cajipe Endaya’s (b.
 1949, Manila, Philippines; lives and works in Manila, Philippines) artistic career has been devoted to contemporary social issues from the viewpoint of women empowerment.
 In her art, she has dealt with issues such as cultural identity, human rights, migration, family, reproductive health, globalization, children’s rights, environment, and peace.
 Her mixed media paintings and installations are richly colored and textured with crochet, laces, textiles, window, flatiron, suitcases, papier mache craft, and found objects from home and popular culture.
 In so doing she developed a visual language that is distinctly womanly and Filipino.